-Arriving at Paxos, with its wooded slopes and impossibly blue water, it feels as if you’ve stumbled on a secret part of Greece; the ‘real’ Greece of mythology and Mama Mia.
+Arriving at Paxos, with its wooded slopes and impossibly blue water, it feels as if you’ve stumbled on a secret part of Greece; the ‘real’ Greece of mythology and Mamma Mia.
 The smallest of the string of Ionian islands, Paxos has no airport and has escaped the excesses of mass tourism.
 You arrive by boat, by ferry or by yacht, just as it’s always been.

 This article may contain affiliate links that provide commission on purchases you make at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.